 You want your knife to feel comfortable in your hand, which is why it is best to at least hold it in your hand before making a purchase.
-No matter how you use this knife, you want it to feel comfortable and be able to handle stress.
-Ideally, you won’t find any sharp points or corners, and it will feel natural.
+No matter how you use the knife, you want it to feel comfortable and be able to handle stress.
+Ideally, you shouldn’t be bothered by any sharp points or corners on the surface, and the knife itself should feel natural.

 While finger contours are fine, avoid knives with very pronounced finger grooves because it forces your fingers into an unnatural position.
 Having a place for your fingers to lie is fine, but you have to adjust to make it comfortable for you.

-Dimensions: Blade – 6 inches, Overall Length – 11 inches.
+Dimensions: Blade – 6 in, overall length – 11 in

-Description: If you wanted a knife with a mean look the MTech is mean enough to scare away most people.
-The Xtreme part of its name fits perfectly as the knife is completely black and features a 6 inch 440 stainless steel blade.
+Description: If you wanted a knife with a mean look, then the MTech Fixed Blade Knife should be good enough for you!
+The Xtreme part of its name fits perfectly as the knife is completely black and features a 6-inch 440 stainless steel blade.